 - Shin Megami Tensei has used this trope on occasion.
 Note that unlike most examples of this trope, God Is Evil in this setting.

 - Shin Megami Tensei I mentions it in passing in the Chaos Ending, where Lucifer says that he himself is also a part of YHVH.

 - In Shin Megami Tensei II, Satan is YHVH's Dragon and the most powerful demon of Law.
 On the Law path, he finally gets fed up with YHVH's bullshit and joins Aleph to take his boss down.

 - This is actually pretty close to how Satan and Hell are portrayed on South Park.
-Satan is actually one of the more level-headed characters in the entire show, and he sees the tormenting of sinners as just a job he does.
+Satan is actually one of the more level-headed characters in the entire show, and he sees the tormenting of sinners as just a job he does with the temptation of mortals being necessary to ensure free will.
 Then again, it's also shown that, in the South Park universe, everyone goes to Hell except for Mormons.
 Even though God is a Buddhist.